ne1nene1/memo/sample/memo_temp.md

-this is not real
-i am from memo_temp
+hi, i am in memo_temp.md file
-very sad, only to be completely tempted to die am i real
+i will be moved to memo.md once you type
+    memo -f
+see you there!!